How to Do an SEO Audit, Step by Step

 Step 2: Audit your titles and meta descriptions

 Your page title (the clickable blue line in search results) is one of the strongest on-page signals there is.
-Check every important page has one, that it's unique, and that it's roughly 30 to 60 characters — long enough to describe the page, short enough that Google doesn't cut it off.
+Check every important page has one, that it's unique, and that it's roughly 30 to 60 characters, long enough to describe the page, short enough that Google doesn't cut it off.

 Then the meta description: the grey summary under the title.
 It doesn't directly change rankings, but it heavily influences whether anyone clicks.
 Aim for 70 to 160 characters, written like an ad, not a robot.
-A missing or duplicated description is a common, easy win — we broke down exactly what a missing meta description costs your business if you want the full picture.
+A missing or duplicated description is a common, easy win.
+We broke down exactly what a missing meta description costs your business if you want the full picture.

 Step 3: Look at your headings and structure